-The user has to insert following data into the calculator and a simple click will provide the instant result of calculation.
+The user has to insert the following data into the calculator, and a simple click will provide the instant result of a calculation.

-The operating profit of a company includes the revenue from operations only deducted by operating expenses that can be directly associated with the operations.
-All financing and investing activities related income and expenses are excluded.
+The operating profit of a company includes the revenue from operations only deducted from operating expenses that can be directly associated with the operations.
+All financing and investing activities related to income and expenses are excluded.